Sniper711/DGX-Spark-Day02-Open-WebUI-with-Ollama-on-Remote-Spark-20251226/README.md

 ## Scenarios & Advantages
+> **Mac/PC browser uses the Open WebUI interface → through the self-established remote connections → to run Ollama on DGX Spark Server**
+> - **Based on the interconnection methods of DGX Spark: [Day01A: Remote Access from Internet Guide](https://github.com/Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/blob/main/DGX%20Spark%20(Day01A)%20Remote%20Access%20Guide%2020251220A.md) and [Day01B: Local Access from Same Subnet Guide](https://github.com/Sniper711/DGX-Spark-Day01B-Local-Access-from-Same-Subnet-Guide-20251220B/blob/main/DGX%20Spark%20(Day01B)%EF%BC%9ALocal%20Access%20from%20Same%20Subnet%20Guide%2020251220B.md)**.
+>   - Guaranteed stability through the self-estabilished remote connections
+>   - No reliance on NVIDIA SYNC
+> - **Minor modifications to the NVIDIA official steps**
+>   - The official steps are built around NVIDIA SYNC connections; only three steps need to be changed to match the self-established remote connections.
+> - Simple one-line **SSH** command **login to DGX Spark**
+>   - After rebooting, simply have the Mac/PC Client run `Step 4-3` and `Step 5` - it's super easy.

 Mac/PC browser uses the Open WebUI interface → through the self-established remote connections → to run Ollama on DGX Spark Server